RUTGERS DAY SCHOOL (ages 4-13 years)

 The classrooms make use of visual displays to mark and reinforce behavioral improvement.
 All utilize a combination of immediate and delayed reinforcement and both individual and group reinforcement.
 Some make use of points, point cards, and/or levels with differentiated expectations, responsibilities, privileges and incentives.
 All programs are designed to be flexible in order to better meet the individual and collective needs of the current group of children, and to maintain the interest and investment of the children in the behavior management system.
 Refinements and modifications of the classroom-based behavior management system are made by the teaching staff in collaboration with clinical and supervisory staff.
 Significant variations of an individual child's behavior plan are developed by the treatment team and incorporated into the child's treatment plan.

 Student Referral Process

-There are two ways the children are admitted to the Child Therapeutic Day School.
+There are two ways the children are admitted to the Rutgers Day School.
 Most of the children are referred directly from state school districts.
-Children who are admitted to the Children's Transitional Residence attend CTDS for the duration of their period of residential treatment and are enrolled in CTDS by the Department of Children and Families Office of Education.
+Children who are admitted to the Children's Transitional Residence attend RDS for the duration of their period of residential treatment and are enrolled in RDS by the Department of Children and Families Office of Education.
 The referral includes child study team evaluations and current IEP.
 Referred children, who appear to need the integrated educational program we provide, are invited to have a screening visit to one of our therapeutic classrooms, along with their parents/guardians.
-In most cases the decision as to whether or not to accept the child is made within 24 hours of the screening.
+In most cases the decision as to whether or not to accept the child is made within one week of screening.
 If accepted, and the child school system and family are in agreement, the child is typically able to start in approximately two weeks, assuming that there is a current opening and the schools are able to contract for transportation.
 Referrals, or inquiries about the program, should be directed to the Principal or Clinician Supervisor at 732-235-5720.
 The mailing address is: